 Also: two-time Oscar nominee Jeremy Renner (The Hurt Locker, The Town) as Hawkeye, War Horse’s Tom Hiddleston as Loki, The Storm Awaits’ Cobie Smulders as Maria Hill, Pulp Fiction Oscar nominee Samuel L. Jackson as Nick Fury, Oscar winner Gwyneth Paltrow (Shakespeare in Love) as Pepper Potts, and Much Ado About Nothing’s Clark Gregg as agent Phil Coulson.

 And finally: Stellan Skarsgård, Powers Boothe, Alexis Denisof, veteran Jenny Agutter (Walkabout / Logan’s Run), and Deep End director / Roman Polanski’s Knife in the Water screenwriter Jerzy Skolimowski, in addition to the voices of Paul Bettany and Lou Ferrigno.

-* Guesstimate based on reports that The Avengers earned 52% of its first weekend’s box-office take from 3D showings.
+* Guesstimate based on reports that The Avengers earned 52 percent of its first weekend’s box office take from 3D showings.
 The percentage may have been different on the film’s second weekend.
-Also, 3D surcharges estimated at an additional 30%.
+Also, 3D surcharges estimated at an additional 30 percent.